bestwebsoft/updater-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.20 - 15.07.2014 =
+* Update : We updated all functionality for Email Queue plugin.

 = V1.19 - 22.05.2014 =
 * Update : We updated all functionality for wordpress 3.9.1.
 * Bugfix : We fixed the bug of the wrong version in the report after the update.